Afrozaar/wp-api-v2-client-java/README.md

 These tests are intended to run against a live WordPress installation.

+For convenience, a wordpress docker has been created.
+This docker has a pre-installed-and-set-up wordpress instance, with the latest (beta9) version of rest-api and JSON Basic Auth plugins enabled.
+ Configuration has already been included in the test configuration directory.

+For more information see [Afrozaar/docker-wordpress](https://github.com/Afrozaar/docker-wordpress) on GitHub.

 ### Configuration

 To run against your local wordpress installation, it is required to have a YAML configuration file